Speech Therapy Service

 Closed on Saturdays, Sundays and Public Holidays

-Appointments & Referrals
+Appointments & Enquiries

 Referrals with patient's name, Hong Kong identification number or travel document number and day time contact telephone number by email or fax are also welcome.
 We will contact you for the earliest appointment as soon as possible.